mac-theobio/Lab_meeting/README.md

 For joint events, there is a
 [public Zoom](https://mcmaster.zoom.us/j/97351841357).

-Both the private and public rooms require a password.
+The private and public rooms both require a password.
-[E-mail JD](mailto:dushoff@mcmaster.ca) if you cannot find them.
+[Send JD an e-mail](mailto:dushoff@mcmaster.ca) if you can't find it.
-Feel free to share the password for the public room with colleagues outside of the lab.
+Feel free to share the password for the _public_ room with colleagues outside of the lab.

 Please spend about 42.5 minutes preparing for each lab meeting by: